Do Go On - 536 - FedEx Flight 705

 Man, I love gravy.

-can only shoot from deep within the fortress of the bowls.
+Next up from Address on Own can only show him from deep within the fortress of the bowls.

-Thank you so much to Chloe.
+Thank you so much to Chloe Pietagalla.

-Petra gala.
+Petra Gala.

-Petra gala.
+Petra Gala.

-And that is being smuggled inside a case for a cello.
+a case for a cello.

-Something really small going, something really big.
+Something really small going,

 Yeah.

-It's rattling around.
+It's rattling around in there.

 It's funny, isn't it?